Woman shopping from vendor at farmers market at St. Stephen's Church in Richmond, Virginia

 Haashrooms will be here with cultivated and foraged mushrooms and related products, such as coffees, teas, and salves.

-Liberty Tree Farm will have lettuce mix, lettuce heads, pea greens, purslane, rainbow chard, Tuscan kale, Saharan kale, fava greens, dandelion greens, French sorrel, radishes, hakurei turnips, scallions, garlic scapes, sugar snap and snow peas, fava beans, and lots of herbs including BASIL from their gardens.
+Liberty Tree Farm will have lettuce mix, purslane, rainbow chard, tuscan kale, french sorrel, red and golden beets, kohlrabi, scallions, leeks, spring onions, green beans, cucumbers, flower bouquets, and lots of herbs including BASIL from their gardens.
 From the kitchen they will have roasted tomatoes and eggplant, a variety of pestos, fire-roasted and smoked peppers, braised greens, and dried herbs and pepper flakes.

 Life in Bloom RVA Farm’s peonies are in bloom—and so are some seriously gorgeous gifts!
 We’ve got fresh, dreamy bouquets from Life in Bloom and stunning handmade earrings from Jhumka Corner, Aviva’s jewelry line.
 Preorder in person at Farmers Market on Saturday, May 3rd or just text us at 571.393.3771 anytime until Thursday, May 8th for pickup on Saturday, May 10th.

-The Mayor will have amazing and delicious breakfast sandwiches as usual, plus a surprise, new varieties of sausage.
+The Mayor will have amazing and delicious breakfast sandwiches as usual, plus garlic scape butifarra this week.

 Old Way Farm, located in King William County, Virginia raises pastured chicken and turkey and pasture and forest raised Berkshire pork.
 Their poultry and pigs are given a non-GMO Project certified feed that exceeds organic feed standard in regards to residual herbicides and pesticides.
 Check out their website to pre-order for next week’s market and learn more about their farming practices.